oilybikechain/LEETCODE-NOTION-SAVER/docs/README.md

 4. After saving, you will see your credentials displayed under **Saved Settings**.

 ### Step 4: Save LeetCode Problems
-1. Navigate to a completed LeetCode problem page.
+1. Navigate to a completed LeetCode problem page, ensure that you are currently viewing your inputted submission e.g. your url is https://leetcode.com/problems/{problem name}/submissions/{submission code}/
 2. Open the extension and go to the **Save Problem** tab.
 3. Enter the following details:
     - **Perceived difficulty**: Select the difficulty level of the problem (Easy, Medium, Hard).